kamal-hosny/Repo/Client/memory-bank/system-patterns.md

 const useTabs = () => {
   const context = useContext(TabsContext);
   if (!context) {
-    throw new Error('useTabs must be used within a Tabs component');
+    throw new Error("useTabs must be used within a Tabs component");
   }
   return context;
 };